Supporting emergency customer calls in uncertain times, day or night

 Every one of us is affected by the global pandemic right now.
-It’s threatening people’s health and disrupting how organisations operate.
+It continues to threaten people’s health and disrupt how organisations operate.

 But amid the challenges, the public sector still has to field urgent and emergency calls in order to look after citizens in their time of need.
 Drawing on the support of a specialist out of hours service, at all times of the day, could be the answer.

 These are uncertain times.
 For some organisations, sickness and self-isolation have reduced the number of staff available to work.
 Meanwhile, employees have been forced to work from home, which can limit what tasks they can do and how much they can get done.
 Events have meant that some public sector organisations have also had to close their offices.
 But while these challenges are happening, there’s still a need to be there for citizens in urgent or emergency situations.

 From emergency homelessness to social care support, answering vulnerable people’s calls is one of the most important roles that councils, housing associations and other public sector organisations need to fulfil.
 Myself and the team know from our own experience of providing emergency customer service support, that there’s a human in need behind every call.
 And treating every call with empathy, patience and clarity makes a real difference to people in distress.

 Providing these essential services, when there’s more of a strain on your resources than ever, is difficult.
 And as a global pandemic exerts pressure on every part of our lives, there’s also a very real likelihood of those emergency enquiries increasing.